numerex/m2m-supervisor/README.md

  * Check the "ack" queue for the arrival matching "ack" messages from the gateway via the **m2m-bridge**
  * Check the queue of each "device router" and distribute an inbound "command" message to it for processing

-* **bin/www-server** -- This is an "ExpressJS" and "AngularJS" web application that will do the following:
+* **bin/m2m-web-server** -- This is an "ExpressJS" and "AngularJS" web application that will do the following:
  * Monitor the status of the overall M2M-SUPERVISOR
  * Allow the remote setup of General and Device IO configuration
  * Support remote submission of local "shell" commands -- _**user caution is advised!**_

+Additional processes:

+* **bin/m2m-web-proxy** -- This is a special version of the **m2m-web-server** that assumes that it will only function as a proxy for all access to M2M Supervisor functionality, with the one exception of Device Template information -- this is assumed to be standard for all remote M2M Supervisors and will be satisfied locally to avoid unnecessary communications over possibly-costly remote channels.

 Configuration Options
 ----